jgavrilo/Stock-Market-Data-Analysis/README.md

 # Stock-Market-Data-Analysis
 Sentiment Analysis on tweets

-packages to be installed: alpha_vantage, matplotlib, numpy, pandas, time
+Packages to be installed: alpha_vantage, matplotlib, numpy, pandas, time

 To install any packages:
 Pip install package_name